Computing BSc (Hons)

 Is there an opportunity to go on a work placement?

-Yes, an optional full year placement module is available for students who have successfully completed their stage 1 and 2 studies.
+Yes, an optional full year placement module is available for students who have successfully completed their stage 1 and 2 Computing studies.
 This will give you the opportunity to individually source and gain a year‘s extra work-based learning experience in a science related placement, spent either in the UK or abroad.

-You will be taught through a variety of activities and problem-solving challenges, so that you can apply your theoretical knowledge and practical skills.
+You will be taught through a variety of activities and problem-solving challenges, so that you can apply your theoretical knowledge and practical Computing skills.
 Being able to analyse problems, design appropriate solutions that meet all the requirements and critically evaluate them are skills that are highly valued in the computing industry.
 You will develop your expertise using a combination of theoretical and highly practical approaches with assist of our learning platforms and technologies, enhance your statistical and analytical skills to review situations quickly, and develop sensible solutions within a given time frame.

 How will I be assessed?